linexjlin/GPTs/READ ME.md

-# Muhammad Abbas TASK 2 FORK & COPY of Repo
+# Muhammad Abbas TASK 2 Detailed Git Operations

-1. Forked a Public repo
+# 1. Initialize a Git Repository
-2. Then cloned it to my local machine
+In version control, initialization creates a new, **empty repository**.
+Version control, also known as source control, is the process of managing and tracking changes to software code.
+Version control systems are software tools that help software teams manage changes to source code over time

+# 2. Add Files & Commit
+As writing this documentation, I will stage this repo using ==git add.== command

-# Difference between Forking and Cloning a Repository
+# 3. Difference between Forking and Cloning a Repository

 ## Fork & Clone: Understanding the Basics